 A regional campus of the University of Pittsburgh, the University of Pittsburgh at Greensburg opened for business on Sept.
 3, 1963 in downtown Greensburg's Vogel Building.
-During the past 60 years, the campus has grown from an institution offering two-year degrees to become, in 1988, a four-year liberal arts college that offers 31 baccalaureate degree programs, 31 minors, and four certificate programs.
+For more than 60 years, the campus has grown from an institution offering two-year degrees to become, in 1988, a four-year liberal arts college that offers 31 baccalaureate degree programs, 31 minors, and four certificate programs.
 In 2017, collaborating with the acclaimed University of Pittsburgh School of Nursing, Pitt-Greensburg became the first college in Westmoreland County to offer an accredited bachelor's of nursing degree.
+Then, in fall 2024, the David C. Frederick Honors College at Pitt Greensburg was established through a partnership with Pitt's David C. Frederick Honors College.

 The campus also has experienced physical growth.
 On June 29, 1964, the Charles Lynch Estate was purchased and classes and offices were established in the family mansion, now known as Lynch Hall.
 During the decades that followed, new construction added 27 structures, including multi-use buildings, classroom buildings, residence halls, and a modern library-all on 219 wooded acres.
 Frank A. Cassell Hall, the campus' first sustainable building with Gold LEED certification, opened for use in 2012 and houses IT and the computer center along with faculty offices and classrooms.
-Opened for classes in January 2023, the new Life Sciences Building is the campus' second sustainable LEED-certified building.
+The award-winning Life Sciences Building is the campus' second sustainable LEED-certified building.
 The Pitt-Greensburg educational experience is further enhanced by a multimedia lab in Millstein Library that provides students, faculty, and staff with state-of-the-art digital equipment.